Welcome & Read Me First

 In the Beginning ...

-... before there was a TheChocolateLife there was a chocophile.com, which I stood up back in May 2001 using a web scripting language called Userland Frontier and for which I did all my own HTML (CSS was not a thing then) coding, by hand.
 This was a conventional early blog site with zero community features – no members, no comments or reactions, no upvoting, no nothing — just me writing what I thought was interesting about chocolate.
 This included rating and reviewing bars and confections.
 While there were no comments, I did respond to questions submitted by email.

 The OG Era on Ning

 I stood up TheChocolateLife.com in mid-January 2008 using a platform called Ning.
 This was shortly after my book Discover Chocolate was published and I was looking to expand my editorial efforts beyond a simple blog.
 I set my sights on building a global community.
 I chose Ning because at the time Facebook did not offer the features I wanted and needed.
-While there were hundreds of millions of members, finding the few thousands who were truly interested in chocolate was not possible back then.
+While there were hundreds of millions of Facebook members, finding the few thousands who were truly interested in chocolate was not possible back then.
 So I blazed my own path.

 Early header graphic for The Chocolate Life online community.